SuperSaurfang/raider-server/README.md

 # Raider Server

-This is the raider server for the raider client.
+This is the raider server for the [raider-client](https://github.com/SuperSaurfang/raider-client).

 ## Requirements:
 1. Node.js